Jelly-RDF/jelly-rdf.github.io/docs/user-guide.md

     ex:value "280.6"^^xsd:decimal .
 ```

 We call this a *grouped RDF stream*.
 A Jelly parser can unpack this and process the frames one by one.
 The best part is that the compression (explained [above](#how-does-it-work--encoding)) is applied **across the entire stream**.
 So, if an IRI appears in frame 1, and then again in frame 2, we will only have to write it only once.
-This is very effective for regular data, like IoT measurements, nanopublications, encyclopedic entries, or maps (geography).
+This is very effective for data with repeating patterns, like IoT measurements, nanopublications, encyclopedic entries, or maps (geography).

 **As a summary:**